justEhmadSaeed/docker-basics/hello-docker/README.md

 docker build -t hello-docker .
 ```

-4. We can test our image by either confirming it from the images section of the docker desktop or run the following command:
+4. We can test our image by either confirming it from the images section of the docker desktop or running the following command:

 ```bash
 docker images